 A financial model uses your business’s actual income and expenses to anticipate your future financial performance.
 In our team’s incorporated decades of experience helping industries scale, we’ve seen that a reasonable financial model gives startups the data they require to make strategic judgments and convince investors to back their business.
 The model works as a roadmap for your startup: It shows the several milestones you have in mind, progress toward your targets, and how you can modify your undertakings to stay on track.
 Financial modeling comprises a broad range of layouts and objectives, so it can be a challenge to know how to begin assembling a model that fits your business and provides the data you need.

-A financial model has several uses, including:
+A financial model has several methods in outlining the basics of a financial statement, including:

 Read the below article to know why a startup financial model is necessary: